pateketrueke/pateketrueke.github.io/src/pages/cv.md

   > Feel free to delete everything on your side, I'll never do the same.
 I do the backup!

-- TravisCI and Jenkins for CI/CD
+- GitHub Actions, TravisCI and Jenkins for CI/CD

   > Of course I'm not lazy, I just prefer for CI to finish my job.